aukilabs/posemesh/README.md

 To learn more about this vision, read the [whitepaper](https://auki.ai/whitepaper).

+## Getting Started:

+To get started building on top of the posemesh, checkout the [Examples](https://github.com/aukilabs/posemesh/blob/main/samples/example-projects.md) for sample code, or check out how to [build the Posemesh SDK](https://github.com/aukilabs/posemesh/tree/main/sdk) for your platform of choice.

 ## Contributors:

 The posemesh is an open protocol built by the community.
 It is currently managed by [Auki Labs](https://auki.ai).
 Whether you're fixing bugs, adding new features, or improving documentation, your help is appreciated.